vknell/utd-automation/docs/02-build/deploy-aws.rst

 when the lab was started.
 Rather than write these as Terraform variables, we will use Linux environment variables.

+You have to use your AWS Access key ID and AWS Secret Key from IAM account for API access ( see the doc `here <https://utd-automation.readthedocs.io/en/latest/00-getting-started/aws-account.html>`_. ):

 Create the environment variables.

 .. code-block:: bash